 The Environmental Protection and Enhancement Act requires persons who generate, collect, transport or receive hazardous waste to obtain a Personal Identification Number (PIN) by registering with the Director.
 There is no cost to apply for a PIN.

-Personal Identification Numbers are usually issued within two business days of the Director receiving a completed package, after which the applicant will receive a signed copy back.
+PINs are usually issued within 2 business days of the Director receiving a completed package, after which the applicant will receive a signed copy back.

-New registration forms and forms to amend existing PINs can be downloaded from the following links:
+New registration form and form to amend existing PINs can be downloaded from the following link:

-Note: Only a single PIN is required for companies or persons generating or transporting hazardous waste at or from multiple locations.
-Please note each generating location in box 3; use additional pages if required.
+Only a single PIN is required for companies or persons generating or transporting hazardous waste at or from multiple locations.
+Note each generating location in section 2; use additional pages if required.
 Receiver PINs are site-specific.